Hugo Award: 1980s and 1990s

 In 1980 the category for Best Non-Fiction Book (later renamed Best Related Work) was added, followed by a category for Best Semiprozine (semi-professional magazine) in 1984.
 In 1983, members of the Church of Scientology were encouraged by people such as Charles Platt to nominate as a bloc Battlefield Earth, written by the organization's founder L. Ron Hubbard, for the Best Novel award; it did not make the final ballot.
 Another campaign followed in 1987 to nominate Hubbard's Black Genesis; it made the final ballot but finished behind "No Award".
-1989 saw a work—The Guardsman by Todd Hamilton and P. J. Beese—withdrawn by its authors from the final ballot after a fan bought numerous memberships under false names, all sent in on the same day, in order to get the work onto the ballot.
+1989 saw a work — The Guardsman by Todd Hamilton and P. J. Beese — withdrawn by its authors from the final ballot after a fan bought numerous memberships under false names, all sent in on the same day, in order to get the work onto the ballot.

-In 1990 the Best Original Art Work award was given as a special Hugo Award, and was listed again in 1991, though not actually awarded, and established afterward as an official Hugo Award.
+In 1990, the Best Original Art Work award was given as a special Hugo Award, and was listed again in 1991, though not actually awarded, and established afterward as an official Hugo Award.
 It was then removed from this status in 1996, and has not been awarded since.
 The Retro Hugos were created in the mid-1990s, and were first awarded in 1996.

 Since 2000

 Another special Hugo Award, for Best Web Site, was given twice in 2002 and 2005, but never instated as a permanent category.
 In 2003, the Dramatic Presentation award was split into two categories, Long Form and Short Form.
 This was repeated with the Best Professional Editor category in 2007.
 2009 saw the addition of the Best Graphic Story category, and in 2012 an award for Best Fancast was added.
+Best Series was added as a permanent category in 2018; it was run the year prior as a special Hugo Award prior to being ratified at the business meeting.
+Another special Hugo Award, for Best Art Book, was run in 2019 but was not repeated or made a permanent category.
+The 2021 Hugo Awards featured a special Hugo award for video games.
+It was thereafter proposed as a permanent category; it was not repeated as a special Hugo Award in 2022 or 2023, but was ratified as the Best Game or Interactive Work category, beginning in 2024.